recursal/ai-town-rwkv-proxy/README.md

 > Disclaimer: Currently it is not possible to run AI town 100% offline, as it requires
 > - convex for the api backend + vector DB
 > - openAI embeddings
+>
+> This project is to help put that a step closer, in running a full AI town locally on any modern device

 [AI-town-screenshot](./guides/img/AI-town-screenshot.png)

 The AI Model is based on RWKV, which you can find out more here : https://wiki.rwkv.com

-However this project is to help put that a step closer, in running a full AI town locally on any modern device

 # About RWKV